MukulGupta121190/FaceMaskDetection/README.md

 2. Running the Face Mask Detection Model:
 To detect face masks in a video file, run the below script.

-<pre>python detect_mask_video.py --input path/to/your/video.mp4 </pre>
+<pre>python detect_mask_video.py </pre>

+Press 'q' to quit the detection window!

-You will need to modify the input path and name according to your video file in the below script
+*Note: You will need to modify the input path and name according to your video file in the below script*
 <pre>vs = cv2.VideoCapture('/Users/mukulgupta/Downloads/mask_video.mp4') </pre>

 ## Project Structure